anshuman9468/Churn-Prediction-Model-/README.md

 Telecom Customer Churn Prediction Model
 Overview
 This project implements a full-stack machine learning solution to predict customer churn in the telecommunications industry using the Telco Customer Churn dataset.
-The system includes a trained XGBoost model, REST API backend, and interactive frontend dashboard for real-time churn prediction and customer risk analysis.
+The system includes a trained XGBoost model, REST API backend deployed on Render, and an interactive Streamlit frontend dashboard for real-time churn prediction and customer risk analysis.
 Project Architecture
 ┌──────────────────────────────────────────────────────────────────┐
 │                         Frontend UI                              │